GuillaumeGermain/NLP/README.md

 4. Try with new classifiers
 5. Of course the RNN NLP way: a simple recurrent neural network (RNN), next step with GRU cells.
 6. Try different a fully different approach of bag of words: 2-grams or 3-grams would be promising

+One very interesting thing to do, but most likely not possible, would be to use a language encoding vector (as common in Recurrent Neural Networks).
+So a sparse one-hot vector could be represented by a much smaller vector and the computation time would be much better.